-MDH Study on State-based Risk Adjustment in the Individual & Small Group Market
+MDH Study on State-based Risk Adjustment in the Individual and Small Group Market

 In 2013, the Minnesota Legislature directed the Minnesota Department of Health (MDH) to study the potential costs and benefits of conducting state-based risk adjustment in Minnesota’s small group and individual health insurance markets (Laws of Minnesota 2013, chapter 108, article 1, section 65).
 Specifically, MDH was directed to: